Tereshko Parkhomenko: Popularity and critics

-A similar article was published by Pchilka in a review of a concert by five kobzars in Kiev on 21 October 1908 - Parkhomenko - she wrote - "He can give to a sad duma a happy accompaniment.
+A similar article was published by Pchilka in a review of a concert by five kobzars in Kyiv on 21 October 1908 - Parkhomenko - she wrote - "He can give to a sad duma a happy accompaniment.
 This cuts the ear, and only because no-one understands our dumy do people accept this."

 Pchilka also wrote that Parkhomenko's voice was not good, but fresher than those other voiceless grandfathers and because of this Parkhomenko is successful.
 I feel that Parkhomenko gets applause just for the fact that he performs with the bandura and not for his performances.
 He sings without taste and understanding, and barely is able to play on the bandura."

-Health
+Death

 After a period of success, he wound up living very poorly.
 In the spring of 1910, Parkhomenko was given a terrible beating by police.
 He became sick and did not have money to get medical care.
 At the age of 38, back in his native village of Voloskivtsi, he died of his injuries on 23 March 1910.